Karen11P/20182_cstopics_CriticalPath/README.md

 Critical path:
 A critical path is a sequence of activities that show the time each one can take to be done.
-In the case that one activity can't take longer than the set time it will be part of the critical path.
+In the case that one activity that can't take longer than the set time it will be part of the critical path, in other words, It’s a sequence of activities where you figure out what the least amount of time is necessary to complete a task with the least amount of slack.
+So, the critical path is really the longest length of time it will take to complete the project tasks.
 It has three components:
   * A list of activities
   * The duration that each activity will take to complete
   * The dependencies between the activities.